-Founded by James Warrack in 1996 at Toronto Metropolitan University, the aim of TorontoMet Film Fest (formerly known as IMAFF and RUFF) is to give students a large scale festival experience and a launching pad into future work in the industry.
-Held in early May, the TorontoMet Film Fest will take place over one week.
-Festivities include a red carpet, a gala, an awards ceremony, daytime panels, daytime and nighttime screenings, and an after party.
+Founded by James Warrack in 1996 at Toronto Metropolitan University, the TorontoMet Film Fest (formerly known as IMAFF and RUFF) aims to give students a large-scale festival experience and a launching pad for future work in the film industry.
+Held in early May, the TorontoMet Film Fest takes place over one week.
+Festivities include a red carpet, a gala, an awards ceremony, daytime panels, daytime and nighttime screenings, and an after-party.

-We're excited to showcase your films at the 2025 TorontoMet Film Fest, and we hope to see you there!
+We’re thrilled to showcase your films at the 2026 TorontoMet Film Fest and can’t wait to see you there!

 Daytime Programme Shorts will be automatically entered to compete for awards in the following categories: